sainath-1999/nodeDev/README.md

 - Explore the mongoose documentation for the model method (https://mongoosejs.com/docs/api/model.html#Model.findByIdAndDelete())
 - What are options in model.findOneandUpdate method, explor
 - API to update user data using emailID

+---------Data sanitaization and schema validation --------------

+- Explore the schema types options from the documentation
+- Add required , unique, lowercase, mim, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropriate validations on each field in scehma
+- Add timestamps to the userSchema
+- Add API level validation on Patch request & Signup post API
+- Data Sanitaization - Add API validation for each field.